 - Psychology of Language Learning and Teaching

 - Speech and Language Technology for Education

 - Technology, Language, and Communication

-The modules are taught in Michaelmas and Hilary terms, and students prepare and write a 15,000-word dissertation in Trinity term and the long vacation (April-August).
+The modules are taught in Michaelmas and Hilary terms, and students prepare and write a 15,000-word dissertation which is due on the 31st of August.

 Read our Frequently Asked Questions on the M.Phil. in Speech and Language Processing and related M.Phil. programmes.

 For a more in-depth insight into the shape and content of the programme, please consult our current course handbook.
 Note that the information provided in the handbook is subject to change from year to year.